gchristov/thecodinglove-kotlinjs/README.md

 SEARCH_PRELOAD_PUBSUB_TOPIC=TOPIC_NAME
 ```
 6. Create a `local-credentials-gcp.json` file at the root of the project with the contents of a new JSON API key for the `firebase-adminsdk` service account.

+## CI

+The project is configured to build with [GitHub Actions](https://github.com/features/actions).
+Checkout the `.github` folder for the workflows.
+Follow these steps to configure the CI environment.

-7. Expose each of the variables from `local.properties` as [GitHub encrypted secrets](https://docs.github.com/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets).
+1. Expose each of the variables defined in `local.properties` should be exposed as [GitHub encrypted secrets](https://docs.github.com/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) using the same keys.
-   - Add an additional `GCP_SA_KEY_DEPLOY` GitHub encrypted secret, containing the JSON API key for the CI deployment service account
+2. Add an additional `GCP_SA_KEY_DEPLOY` GitHub encrypted secret, containing the raw JSON API key for the CI deployment service account
-   - Add an additional `GCP_SA_KEY_APP` GitHub encrypted secret, containing the JSON API key for the `firebase-adminsdk` service account
+3. Add an additional `GCP_SA_KEY_APP` GitHub encrypted secret, containing the raw JSON API key for the `firebase-adminsdk` service account

 ## Dependencies